 Researching My Heritage with DNA

 But before I do that I'll be doing a little more targeted research, thanks to a birthday gift from my thoughtful beau, The Professor.
-I'll be submitting a DNA sample to Ancestry.com for a targeting analysis of my own personal heritage including my Irish ancestry.
+I recently submitted a DNA sample to Ancestry.com for a targeting analysis of my own personal heritage including my Irish ancestry.

 I can't wait to find out what truths it holds.
 And in true blogger fashion I'll, of course, be sharing my results with y'all.
 Stay tuned for the results, which will take up to 6 weeks to come back.
 I'm sure the results will mean more heritage travel is likely in my future.